Despite violent arrest, NYPD to maintain distancing patrols

 Wright was arrested on charges including assault on a police officer and resisting arrest, but the Manhattan district attorney’s office said it would defer prosecution pending further investigation.

-Despite the latest fiasco, de Blasio said the police department has made great strides overall in reducing its use of force in recent years by training all its officers in deescalation techniques and by building stronger relationships within communities.
+Despite the latest fiasco, de Blasio said the police department has made great strides overall in reducing its use of force in recent years by training all of its officers in de-escalation techniques and by building stronger relationships within communities.

 “What you saw there is more and more of a rarity,” de Blasio said at a news conference Monday.
 “We have work to do, unquestionably, but the progress is very clear to see.”